Satisfactory Academic Progress

 Satisfactory Academic Progress (SAP) is the standard of measurement a school uses to ensure a student is successfully progressing through the degree requirements.
 There are two components of SAP, a Qualitative and Quantitative.
 The qualitative component is based on the Cumulative Grade Point Average (CGPA).
-The quantitative component is the PACE of progression to ensure completion within the maximum time frame.
-(PACE is a ratio of credit hours earned divided by credit hours attempted.)
-To maintain SAP at Central, the following is required: a CGPA of 2.00 and a PACE of 70% for all graduates.
-If it is determined at any point that a student will not be able to achieve the GPA or the PACE of the degree requirements, that student’s Federal Financial Aid must cease.
+The quantitative component is the pace of progression to ensure completion within the maximum time frame. (pace is a ratio of credit hours earned divided by credit hours attempted.)
+To maintain SAP at CCCB, the following is required: a CGPA of 2.00 and a PACE of 70% for all graduates.
+(As mentioned earlier, a student may only receive financial aid for up to 150% of the degree program.)
+If it is determined at any point that a student will not be able to maintain the pace of the degree requirements, all Federal Financial Aid must cease.

-Students not making Satisfactory Academic Progress will be placed on either Academic Warning, Academic Suspension, or Academic Probation.
+Students not making Satisfactory Academic Progress will be placed on either Academic Alert, Academic Warning, Academic Suspension, or Academic Probation.